Maine’s Comprehensive Eating Disorder Treatment Program

-NEED is led by our Medical Director and board certified psychiatrist, Patrice Lockhart, MD, and our Program Director and licensed clinical psychologist, Laura Sproch, PhD, who have decades of combined experience in the treatment and research of eating disorders.
-Our multidisciplinary team also includes registered nurses and nursing assistants, licensed clinical social workers, and registered dietitians.
+NEED is led by our Program Director and licensed clinical psychologist, Laura Sproch, PhD, who has extensive experience in the treatment and research of eating disorders.
+Our multidisciplinary team also includes a psychiatrist, registered nurses and nursing assistants, licensed clinical social workers, and registered dietitians.
 Our team has specialized training in child and adolescent mental health and understands the considerations and protocols that are necessary when working with eating disorders in children and teens.

 What We Do

 The NEED team provides individual, family, group, and nutritional therapies as well as close medical monitoring and care.
 Our program is dedicated to utilizing evidence-based treatments (i.e., therapy that scientific research has shown to be most effective for a particular health problem).
 For children and adolescents, we apply family-based and cognitive-behavioral treatment models, adapted for higher levels of care.
 Family therapy is paramount to our treatment, as we know that family is the most useful resource for the treatment of adolescents with eating disorders, particularly for anorexia nervosa treatment and bulimia nervosa treatment.
 Our highest treatment priority is patient safety, which informs an individual’s treatment goals of eliminating eating disorder behaviors, repairing thinking processes, maintaining physical safety and strengthening relationships.